hanzopgp/CalcANTLR/README.md

 ## Presentation

->This is a calculator language compiler done with ANTLR and a custom stack machine.
+>This is a calculator language compiler done with ANTLR and a custom stack machine.<br>
 >3rd year bachelor degree in computer science, grade : 20/20.

 ## How does it work